-The mirage-like golden sandstone city of Jaisalmer, in Rajasthan's Thar desert, conjures up images of an Arabian Nights fable.
-Be inspired by this list of must-see attractions and places to visit!
-To avoid the searing summer desert heat, it's best to visit between September and mid March.
-You'll be able to experience the full splendor of the city if you go during the annual Jaisalmer Desert Festival, usually held in early February or late January.
+To avoid the searing summer desert heat, it's best to visit between September and mid-March.
+The best time to experience the full splendor of the city is if you go during the annual Jaisalmer Desert Festival, usually held in early February or late January.

-Unfortunately, the condition of the fort is rapidly deteriorating, as drain water is seeping into its foundations.
-Hence, many people now choose to stay outside the fort in a hotel with evocative views of it.
-Choose from these top hotels in Jaisalmer with fort views.
+Unfortunately, the condition of the fort is deteriorating, as drain water is seeping into its foundations.
+Hence, many people choose to stay outside the fort in hotels with evocative views of the structure.

 AddressKhejer Para, Manak Chowk, Amar Sagar Pol, Jaisalmer, Rajasthan 345001, India

 One of the main attractions inside the fort is a stunning series of seven interconnected Jain temples that date back to the 15th and 16th centuries.